• Heuristic Evaluation: Your Complete Guide To Heuristic Evaluation for Conversion Optimization

 • Along with other tests: you can also use this methodology along with other tests for more details and in-depth analysis of your website.

-• Before redesigning: conducting a heuristic evaluation before redesigning will help you identify the parts you want to keep in your design and the parts that are more problematic and need redesigning.
-This can be done thanks to the rich qualitative feedback that peer critique provides.
+• Before redesigning: Conducting a heuristic evaluation will help you identify the parts you want to keep in your design and the parts that are more problematic and need redesigning.
+This can be done thanks to peer critique’s rich qualitative feedback.

-• When you need to pinpoint the problems within your website: heuristic evaluation can help you articulate the website problems that you already suspect having, and help you make educated changes.
+• When you need to pinpoint the problems within your website, heuristic evaluation can help you articulate the website problems you already suspect having and help you make educated changes.

-• Before releasing software: heuristic evaluation can also help you on a final check to your design before releasing it to a wider range of users.
+• Before releasing software, heuristic evaluation can also help you with a final check of your design before releasing it to a wider range of users.

 Over to You